iliketurtles14/ter-repo/README.md

 This has all the assets used in creating TER.
-Releases are stored at the GameJolt page: https://gamejolt.com/games/reincarcerated/958874 The main branch is for release source code, and the nightly branch is for the most current source code (changes made before new releases).
+Releases are stored at the GameJolt page: https://gamejolt.com/games/reincarcerated/958874 The main branch is for release assets, and the nightly branch is for the most current assets (changes made before new releases).